laravel/docs/urls.md

         // ...
     })->name('unsubscribe')->middleware('signed');

-If your signatures do not include the domain (i.e. `absolute` is set to false), the middleware must be modified to verify just the relative part of the url:
+If your signed URLs do not include the domain in the URL hash, you should provide the `relative` argument to the middleware:

     Route::post('/unsubscribe/{user}', function (Request $request) {
         // ...
     })->name('unsubscribe')->middleware('signed:relative');

 <a name="responding-to-invalid-signed-routes"></a>
 #### Responding To Invalid Signed Routes